zxqx/zak.dog/src/blog/Post4.md

 The person I was six months ago is hardly recognizable, and I haven't had this much energy since high school.
 A renewed vigor.
 The foreign feeling of optimism.

 As long as I can remember, I've been a pessimistic person, and I've worn that pessimism proudly on my sleeve.
-I convinced myself that, in a world severely lacking in critical and alternative thought, my pessimism served a valuable purpose, even going so far as to call it **"constructive pessimism"**.
+I convinced myself that, in a world severely lacking in critical and alternative thought, my pessimism served a valuable purpose, even going so far as to call it **constructive pessimism**.

 In a lot of ways, this constructive pessimism is what has fueled me.
 The discontent I feel with everything I do drives me to improve and keeps me from stagnating.
 It keeps me grounded and prevents me from approaching things with an unrealistic expectation of success or good fortune.